zhanxw/MB-GAN/README.md

 The folder "models_smaller_dataset" includes the following Python scripts (similar to above):

-  - `inference_case_ctrl.py`: codes to simulate new microbiome abundances for the smaller microbiome dataset using trained model parameters
+  - `inference_case_ctrl.py`: codes to simulate new microbiome abundances for a smaller microbiome dataset using trained model parameters